 Applicants who speak English as a second language must have a score of 600 or more on the Test of English as a Foreign Language (TOEFL) and a score of 50 or more on the Test of Spoken English (TSE) or the Speaking Proficiency English Assessment Kit (SPEAK) test.

-Graduate faculty from the Hugo Wall School of Urban and Public Affairs at Wichita State University teach the courses in the Graduate Certificate in City and County Management program.
+Graduate faculty from the Hugo Wall School of Public Affairs at Wichita State University teach the courses in the Graduate Certificate in City and County Management program.